 Unusual Options Activity Insight: Macy's

-On Tuesday, shares of Macy's (NYSE:M) saw unusual options activity.
-After the option alert, the stock price moved down to $18.14.
+On Thursday, shares of Macy's (NYSE:M) saw unusual options activity.
+After the option alert, the stock price moved up to $17.23.

 - Option Type: SWEEP